yugokato/pytest-smoke/README.md

 [![Code style ruff](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://docs.astral.sh/ruff/)

 `pytest-smoke` is a `pytest` plugin designed to quickly perform smoke testing on large test suites.
-It allows you to scale down test execution by limiting the number of tests run from each test function or specified scope to a smaller subset, defined by a value of `N`.
+It allows you to scale down test execution by limiting the number of tests run from logical groupings (*smoke scopes*) to a smaller subset defined by `N`.

 ## Installation